mathmeetsart/Math-Meets-Art/README.md

 # Math-Meets-Art
 Welcome to Math Meets Art.
-This is the main repository that has all the code of my art on my Instagram-account.
+This is the main repository that has all the code of my art on my Instagram-account.<br>
 Check out my art on https://www.instagram.com/art_meets_math/
 <br>
 <br>